 A Sugary Breakfast Can Increase Stress

+Breakfast is the perfect time to combat the stress we face throughout the day because we can use it to optimize our morning spike in cortisol.
 Cortisol is a life-sustaining stress hormone released by your adrenal glands.
 It follows a diurnal pattern, usually peaking at 8am, and reaching its lowest right around 4am.
-While it is vital for cortisol to be released during times of stress, it is also crucial that it returns to normal levels.
-In our high stress culture, the stress response is activated frequently and our body doesn’t have the chance to bring it back down to a normal level.
 For this reason, it is important to look at how our food choices can affect the release of cortisol so that we can try to support a natural, healthy, rhythm.
-Breakfast is the perfect time to combat the stress we face throughout the day.

 Morning cortisol and breakfast time

 In more bad news, what if I told you that leaving protein out of your breakfast routine may contribute to an increase in body fat?
 By having a high-protein breakfast, you are keeping your blood sugar levels regulated, thus keeping your cortisol levels at a low level.
-High levels of cortisol caused by early morning carbohydrates and sugar causes the body to store fat.
+High levels of cortisol aggravated by early morning carbohydrates and sugar causes the body to store fat.
 Keep in mind that meals high in carbohydrates and sugars also decrease brain function, leaving you feeling sluggish.
 You’re eating breakfast so that you and your family can have a productive day ahead, so make sure what you’re putting in it fuels the fire and does not simply douse the flames.
-One of the most important routines you can design is the one around breakfast!
+One of the most important habits you can have is the routine you design around breakfast!

 Get the right light